Skip to content

 Bicycling 10.2

 Ensure that Open Streets Minneapolis continues to be a sustainable program and evolves.
-Explore different route types, lengths, frequency and repetition, including ideas like ‘car free Sundays’, low-programmed open streets, partnering with the Minneapolis Parks and Recreation Board for events on parkways, and finding other ways to encourage and give people the opportunity to envision Minneapolis streets in a different way.
+Explore different route types, lengths, frequency and repetition, including ideas like ‘car free Sundays’, low-programmed open streets, partnering with the Minneapolis Park and Recreation Board for events on parkways and finding other ways to encourage and give people the opportunity to envision Minneapolis streets in a different way.

 Supported goals: